Destinations Greece Athens

 Must orderanything aged 15+ years from the rum list

-Thanos Prunarus's rum-and-tiki temple just off Kolokotroni Street — opened 2009, on the World's 50 Best Bars repeatedly, 400+ rums on the back bar.
-Tropical drinks made with serious intention; bartenders who'll guide you through the rum list properly.
-Smaller and warmer than the Clumsies; the right second stop on a two-bar night.
+Thanos Prunarus’s rum-and-tiki temple just off Kolokotroni Street: opened 2009, on the World’s 50 Best Bars more than once, 400-plus rums on the back bar.
+Tropical drinks, and bartenders who’ll walk you through the list.
+Smaller and warmer than the Clumsies.

 World's 50 Best400+ rumsSince 2009